 If the estate is named as beneficiary of the RRSP or RRIF, generally the fair market value of the RRSP or RRIF is included in income on the deceased's final tax return.
-However, where an amount is paid from an RRSP or RRIF to the estate and a person who is a qualifying beneficiary is named as beneficiary of the estate in the will, the legal representative of the estate, along with the beneficiary may file a joint election to treat the RRSP or RRIF proceeds as being paid directly to that qualifying beneficiary.
+However, where an amount is paid from an RRSP or RRIF to the estate where a beneficiary of the estate is a qualified beneficiary, the legal representative of the estate, along with the beneficiary may file a joint election to treat the RRSP or RRIF proceeds as being paid directly to that qualified beneficiary.

-If this joint election is filed with the Canada Revenue Agency (CRA), the deceased and the qualifying beneficiary(ies) will receive the same tax treatment as if the qualifying beneficiary(ies) had been named directly on the RRSP or RRIF.
-In other words, the tax bill on death can be rolled over tax-free if that qualifying beneficiary transfers assets into an RRSP, RRIF, eligible annuity or term certain annuity to a maximum age of 18, where applicable.
-The qualifying beneficiary must be a beneficiary of the estate for an amount at least equal to the value of the RRSP or RRIF for this rollover to occur.
+If this joint election is filed with the Canada Revenue Agency (CRA), the deceased and the qualified beneficiary(ies) will receive the same tax treatment as if the qualified beneficiary(ies) had been named directly on the RRSP or RRIF.
+In other words, the tax bill on death can be rolled over tax-deferred if that qualified beneficiary transfers assets into an RRSP, RRIF, eligible annuity or term certain annuity to a maximum age of 18, where applicable.
+The qualified beneficiary must be a beneficiary of the estate for an amount at least equal to the value of the RRSP or RRIF for this rollover to occur.

-In order to benefit from the RRSP rollover provisions, it is necessary to fill out Form T2019 (Death of an RRSP Annuitant - Refund of Premiums) and have it signed by both the legal representative of the deceased, and the qualifying beneficiary.
-For a RRIF, Form T1090 (Death of a RRIF Annuitant - Designated Benefit) should be completed.
+In order to benefit from the RRSP rollover provisions, it is necessary to fill out Form T20196 (Death of an RRSP Annuitant - Refund of Premiums) and have it signed by both the legal representative of the deceased, and the qualified beneficiary.
+For a RRIF, Form T10907 (Death of a RRIF Annuitant - Designated Benefit) should be completed.
 These forms can be found on the CRA website at www.cra-arc.gc.ca

-Caution: Unless there is a specific reason for having assets flow through your estate, such as to make use of tax losses or deductions or to apply any special instructions contained in the will, it may be a better idea to name a beneficiary, other than your estate, directly on the RRSP or RRIF.
+Caution: Unless there is a specific reason for having assets flow through your estate, such as to make use of tax losses or deductions or to apply any special instructions contained in the will, it may be prudent to name a beneficiary, other than your estate, directly on the RRSP or RRIF.
 Having assets flow through your estate may subject them to claims by your estate creditors and/or probate and other estate administration fees.